calyau/maxima/share/contrib/sarag/readme.txt

 The latest version of Maxima is available on line at http://maxima.sourceforge.net/

-- GNUPLOT (3.7.x, 4.0.x or above)
+- GNUPLOT (5.0 or above for SARAG 1.3 and 3.7.x, 4.0.x for previous versions of SARAG)
-The function "drawTopology" in this library uses Gnuplot for plotting graphs and it has been tested successfully on Gnuplot 3.7.x and 4.0.x.
+The function "drawTopology" in this library uses Gnuplot for plotting graphs and it has been tested successfully on Gnupolot 5.0.

 ---------------------------------------------------------------